Exodus Chapter 4

 said to Mosesמשה

-, When you go to return into Egypt, see that you do all those wonders before Pharaoh, which I have put in your hand but I will harden his heart, that he shall not let the people go.
+, When you go to return to Egypt, see all the wonders that I have put in your hand and perform them before Pharaoh, which but I will harden his heart, that he will not send out the people.

-4:22 And you shall say to Pharaoh, This says YAHWEH יְהֹוָה
+4:22 And you shall say to Pharaoh, So says YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-4:23 And I say to you, Let my son go, that he may serve me and if you refuse to let him go, behold, I will kill your son, [even] your firstborn.
+4:23 And I say to you, Send My son away that he may serve Me but you refused to send him.
+Look, I shall kill your firstborn son.

-4:24 And it so happened by the way in the inn, that YAHWEH יְהֹוָה
+4:24 And it so happened on the road to the lodging, that YAHWEH יְהֹוָה

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-4:25 Then Zipporah took a sharp stone, and cut off the foreskin of her son, and cast [it] at his feet, and said, Surely a bloody husband [are] you to me.
+took a sharp stone, and cut off the foreskin of her son, and touched [it] to his feet, and said, You caused my bridegroom’s bloodshed.

 4:27 And YAHWEH יְהֹוָה